-The first thing I noticed about this vodka is that the bottle was REALLY small.
-It’s 350ml, making it about half the size of a usual vodka bottle (700ml).
-It actually felt a little bit like one of those nostalgic mineral water bottles.
+The first thing I noticed about this vodka was that the bottle was small.
+It was 350ml, making it about half the size of a usual vodka bottle.
+It reminded me of those glass bottles that mineral water used to come in.

-Did I like the design?
+Did I like the design, though?
 Well, yes and no.

 the problem with caps

-I think the size of a bottle doesn’t matter that much as long as it has a screw cap: you could drink any amount, then screw the cap back on and come back for the rest later.
-The problem with Our/Berlin vodka is that it comes with a crown cap.
+I think the size of a bottle doesn’t matter as long as it has a screw cap: you can drink as much as you want, then screw the cap back on and come back for the rest at a later time.
+The problem with Our/Berlin is that it has a crown cap.
 And since liquor generally doesn’t like to be stored in an open container, you theoretically have to finish it once it’s open.

 Maybe I just didn’t read the instructions.

-The bottle itself and the label were pretty standard.
+All and all, the bottle and the label were pretty standard.
 They basically looked like someone was going for a low-key nostalgic look.
-I thought it was overall okay, but the crown cap was a bit of a turn off.
-A 6/10 in the design department.
+I thought it was okay, but the (resealable) crown cap was a bit of a turn off.

 Now that we’ve talked at length about bottles and caps and prices, let’s talk about taste and aftertaste.
-I wasn’t surprised to find out that Our/Berlin vodka had only a very faint smell – you would expect nothing else for this amount of money.
-And the taste is great, too.
-It is super mild (this is literally how I wrote it down in my notes: “super mild”), there is something sweet and slightly spicy in there, and it goes down easily (9/10).
+I wasn’t surprised to find out that Our/Berlin had only a very faint smell – you would expect nothing else for this amount of money.

-I liked this Our/Berlin vodka itself, just not the price and the bottle design.
-A 6.75.
+I liked Our/Berlin, just not the price and the bottle design.